sphenlee/waterwheel/docs/internals.md

 Waterwheel Internals
 ====================

-Waterwheel is composed of three separate processes - the scheduler, worker and API.
+Waterwheel is composed of three logically separate processes - the scheduler, worker and API.
 These communicate via the message queue (RabbitMQ) and HTTP only.
 The scheduler and API access the database (PostgreSQL) to store state, but the worker has no access to this.

-> Originally the scheduler and API were a single process called the server.
+> The scheduler process also hosts an API process and is also referred to as
-> There may still be some accidental references to this in various places.
+> the Server process.
+The API process can be launched independently to enable
-> The server was split to enable scaling - the scheduler must be a singleton
+> high availability and scaling.
+There must only be a single scheduler process
-> process, whereas the API can be replicated.
+> running.

 ![Architecture Diagram](./waterwheel_architecture.png)